AndyTza/UW-AstroGaiaDataSprint24.github.io/index.md

   </tr>
 </table>

-Any further questions can be directed to...
+All further updates and communications will be addressed via Slack.

 # Getting Started